0xSix9/0xsix9/README.md

-## Hi there 👋 i am ali sultanalizadeh
+## Hi there 👋 i am Ali Sultanalizadeh

 <!--# Hi there, I'm [Your Name] 👋